simov/slugify/README.md

 For example, to remove `*+~.()'"!:@` from the result slug, you can use `slugify('..', {remove: /[*+~.()'"!:@]/g})`.

+The `remove` option uses `String.prototype.replace()`.
+This means that it will only remove the first match if it is a string or a regular expression without the global (`g`) flag.
+To remove all matches, supply a regular expression with the global (`g`) flag.

 ## Locales

 The main `charmap.json` file contains all known characters and their transliteration.
 All new characters should be added there first.
 In case you stumble upon a character already set in `charmap.json`, but not transliterated correctly according to your language, then you have to add those characters in `locales.json` to override the already existing transliteration in `charmap.json`, but for your locale only.